 Multithreading Overview

 Modern applications perform many tasks at the same time.
 For instance, when we send a photo to our family members with a messenger application, we continue receiving messages while our photo is being uploaded.
-The method that uploads a photo and the method that receives a message run virtually in a simultaneous manner.
+The methods handling the photo upload and incoming messages run almost simultaneously.
 Different parts of the system continue to operate at the same time because they run on separate threads.
 Utilizing several threads is called multithreading.

 Note: Threads are unique execution paths with separate control flows.
-That is, threads don’t affect one another unless they use some common resource, like disk memory.
+That is, threads don’t affect one another unless they use a shared resource, like memory or file storage.

 All code examples we’ve written so far run on a single thread.
 The subsequent line of code doesn’t run until the previous one finishes executing.
 In a real-life application, it would look something like this: